s-manguy/projects/fullstack/comment-module/README.md

 - Use **Symfony Demo full stack blog** project as basis.
 - Add an APIRest for the comments using **Apiplatform**.
+- Create endpoints:
+  - Retrieve paginated comments per post.
+  - Create a comment when logged in.
+  - Modify a comment when the user is logged in and the author of the comment.
+  - Delete a comment when the user is logged in and the author of the comment.
 - Add a dynamic Comment module using **React via a Custom HTML element**.
-- Use the **hydra information from the API response**.
+- Use the **hydra information from the JSON-LD API response** to supply the path to the linked resources (previous and next pages, resource and the total amount of items).
 - Use the **IntersectionsObserver** to download the comments when scrolling to the bottom of the page only.
 - Load more comments via clicking on a button.
-- UPDATE and DELETE actions allowed to the author only.
 - Use **React.memo** and **UseCallback()**.

 ### Beyond the objectives - What I have modified/improved: